fauzan05/seblak-bombom-restful-api/README.md

 # Background

 Starting from observing my friend's business, I then attempted to create an application to manage his business using the Go programming language.
 This is a "seblak" sales application where payments can be made onsite or online.
 For onsite payments, customers only need to come to the location and an admin will input their data manually to indicate whether they have paid or not.
-Meanwhile, for online payments, customers simply choose from the payment methods provided by Midtrans, and the payment status will be automatically displayed.
-So the admin no longer needs to manually input data because everything is handled by Midtrans.
+Meanwhile, for online payments, customers simply choose from the payment methods provided by Xendit, and the payment status will be automatically displayed.
+So the admin no longer needs to manually input data because everything is handled by Xendit.
 For delivery distance, we use kilometers as the unit, and there is a menu for delivery service rates along with the delivery status.
-This application is integrated with the Midtrans payment gateway.
-Make sure you have read the documentation from Midtrans to understand the payment flow further.
+This application is integrated with the Xendit payment gateway.
+Make sure you have read the documentation from Xendit to understand the payment flow further.

 <br>